Case study activity

 The applicant will be able to choose where they complete their case study responses and to nominate their own observer.
 Applicants are required to provide this information as part of their online credential application form.

 - Applicants are required to nominate an observer who can supervise them for the duration of the case study activity.

-- The observer cannot be a family member, spouse/partner or a direct report, but may be a supervisor or manager in their workplace, a colleague outside their team, a Justice of the Peace (JP), or any person with whom the applicant does not have a personal relationship (a general acquaintance is acceptable).
+- The observer cannot be a family member, spouse/partner or a direct report, but may be a supervisor or manager in their workplace, a colleague outside their team or any person with whom the applicant does not have a personal relationship (a general acquaintance is acceptable).

 - Following pre-assessment, AASW staff will contact applicants to discuss their chosen observer, and to agree upon a location/date/time for the activity to be held (usually at the applicant’s work or home).

 - The AASW will then liaise with observers to clarify their role, verify their identity, arrange for the delivery of the case studies and to confirm all other arrangements.

 Completion of Case Study

 The purpose of the case study activity is for you to explain what your assessment of the client’s presentation would be and your rationale for this assessment.
 This is to include the following:

 - Undertake a biopsychosocial assessment and case formulation.
 This involves establishing the likely mental health condition and the influence and priority of factors affecting the person’s condition